8 Bi3 比

 Commentary on the image: The first line of Bi (intimate interdependence) has another auspiciousness.

 Enlightenment through six one: to build credit.
 Sincerity and trust are the first important attributes for establishing an intimate and interdependent relationship, particularly at the beginning stage or for a newcomer.
 To build the relationship on sincerity and trust is free of fault and can secure freedom from calamity for future cooperation.
-The newcomer, like a ceramic jar with a plain appearance, must build sincerity and trust to enrich himself as if to fill the jar.
+The newcomer, like an earthenware pot with a plain appearance, must build sincerity and trust to enrich himself as if to fill the pot.
 The relation will be established once he is recognised.
 The sincerity and trust which accrue in the process are another benefit.
 If this line acts accordingly, the hexagram will appear as Zhun (3), difficult to initiate, when it changes to masculine.
 Here it is advised to engage itself in the fundamental works for the assigned mission.

 The 2nd line

-Text: Bi (intimate interdependence) originates from the interior; to persist is auspicious.
+Bi (building intimate interdependence) with ally (i.e. line 5) originates from the interior; to persist is auspicious.

 Line 2, which correlates with line 5, stays in the internal trigram suggesting that this intimate interdependence with line 5 comes from the interior, which can mean from the heart or of one's own volition.
 Line 2 is at the position right to it and in correlation with line 5; thus it is auspicious to persist in maintaining this relationship in a heartfelt manner and of one's own accord.

-Commentary on the image: Bi (intimate interdependence) originates from the interior; it does not lose itself.
+Commentary on the image: Bi (building intimate interdependence) originates from the interior; it does not lose itself.

-Line 2 is in the middle of the lower trigram Kun and represents Kun, signifying that it is submissive but moderate; thus it won't lose its ground, even in an approach of the one below toward the one above.
+Line 2 is in the middle of the lower trigram Kun1 and represents Kun1, signifying that it is submissive but moderate; thus it won't lose its ground, even in an approach of the one below toward the one above.

 The 3rd line

-Text: (The subject is in a state of) Bi (being intimate and interdependent) with the wrong person.
+The subject is in a state of Bi (building intimate interdependence) with a wrong person (i.e. line 6).

 The one to be intimate and interdependent with is not the right partner.